AdrKacz/scaling-broccoli/README.md

-TODO:
-- Add flash and screen shake and slow-mo (maybe slow-mo not needed)
-- Remove zoom in shader if not used
-- Replace the logic to write "Level X" inside the Level object so I can change the display text in one place only
 # 🌈 Rainbow Rush
 # Develop

 Open `project.godot` with [**Godot**](https://godotengine.org/download/).

 To see your changes, just click play in the top left corner.